Duration

 -

-Food and beverages are not allowed in the exhibition spaces.
+Food and drinks are not permitted inside the museum or exhibition spaces.

 -